NEW: Police say initial tests have not yielded a DNA profile to identify the woman

-Investigators were alerted last Sunday to the human remains, found by a member of the public near the village of Anmer, in the English county of Norfolk.
+Police were alerted Sunday to the human remains, found by a member of the public near the village of Anmer, in the English county of Norfolk.

-The body had been at the site between one and four months, the Joint Norfolk and Suffolk Major Investigation Team said last week.
+The body had been at the site between one and four months, the Joint Norfolk and Suffolk Major Investigation Team said.
+Further searches of the area will continue Thursday.